PhoenixSheppy/reviveMC74-docs/docs/contact.md

 I love the project, as it provides an outlet for me to learn new things.
 It's taught me deep ADB commands, Python, Markdown, how to manage a subreddit, and much more.

-I (Phoenix, Jacob W.) personally took the time to QA / test, break, experiment and write this, and the other guides on the subreddit.
+I personally took the time to QA / test, break, experiment and write this, and the other guides on the subreddit.

 I'm from Saint Louis, Missouri.
 And I'm currently on the tail-end of my Associates degree in Computer Systems Administration.
 I have a CCENT, MD-100, and I'm working towards my CCNA.